Join thousands of proactive Australians who’ve aligned their super with their values.

 When you make a financial investment, you are also making an investment in the type of future you want.

-This is at the heart of ethical investment.
-Do you want to invest in a world with more live animal exports, nuclear weapons and poker machines, or a world with more clean energy, healthy food and accessible education?
+This is at the heart of ethical investing.
+Do you want to invest in a world with live animal exports, mandatory detention of asylum seekers and poker machines?

 Cruelty Free Super members care.

-Our members don’t want their retirement savings funding activities that are harmful to people, animals and the planet.
-That's why we won’t invest in any company that fails our strict ethical criteria.
-Instead, we invest your super money in companies building a better world.
+Our members don’t want their retirement savings funding these harmful activities.
+That's why we won’t invest in any company that fails our well defined ethical criteria.

 Ethical investing is about seeking a good financial return by investing in ways that align your money with your values.
 It means the investor accounts for the whole impact of a company, not just their bottom line.